What Is Inflammation?

 This process will allow the endotoxins and the resulting inflammation to then spread throughout an individual’s body through the bloodstream.
 So if you’re still wondering, “Does alcohol cause inflammation?”
 The answer is yes.

 The alcohol and swelling can seriously affect all parts of an individual’s body.
-Alcohol is considered a crucial risk factor for gout, which is a painful and common form of inflammatory arthritis.
+Alcohol is a crucial risk factor for gout, a painful and common form of inflammatory arthritis.
 This can also trigger flare-ups in people who are living with gout.

-Commonly, when an individual’s body faces a threat or an imbalance, a person can count on their immune system to keep everything in check.
+Commonly, when an individual’s body faces a threat or an imbalance, they can count on their immune system to keep everything in check.
 Unfortunately, alcohol does negatively impact the immune system also.
-There was a study performed on mice that indicated that alcohol slows downs a person’s intestine’s immune response to attacking the harmful bacteria.
+There was a study performed on mice that indicated that alcohol slows downs a person’s intestine’s immune response to attacking harmful bacteria.

-Also, alcohol appears to suppress a variation of other cells and molecules that are vital to immune response.
+Also, alcohol suppresses a variation of other cells and molecules vital to immune response.
 In addition, alcohol can harm a person’s general organ functions and interactions.
 In healthier individuals, the interactions play a big role in reducing the damaging effects of endotoxins.

 For example, an individual’s liver detoxifies the above-mentioned substances while the central nervous system continues to contribute to anti-inflammatory regulation.
-Therefore, engaging in heavy consumption of drinking seems to compromise a person’s immune system and the support their organs give to it.
+Therefore, engaging in heavy consumption of drinking seems to compromise a person’s immune system and the support their organs give.
 As a consequence, not only can alcohol create issues in an individual’s body, but it can also limit an individual’s body’s ability to correct them.